 Mr. Himanshu Kaji: Executive Director and group COO

 He is a Member of Institute of Chartered Accountants of India.
 Starting off with ICICI as an investment banker, he joined his family broking business and later launched his own company offering corporate advisory.
 One of his key assignments was the modernisation and corporatization of the Bombay Stock Exchange.
 He also served as honorary treasurer and spokesperson of the BSE during 1999-2001.
-He has been the group COO since Sept 2009 and promoted as ED in 2011.

 Mr. Rujan Panjwani: Executive Director